KaihuaTang/VCTree-Scene-Graph-Generation/README.md

 # How to Train / Evaluation
 0. Note that, most of the parameters are under config.py.
 The training stages and settings are manipulated through ./scripts/train_vctreenet.sh Each line of command in train_vctreenet.sh needs to manually indicate "-ckpt" model (initial parameters) and "-save_dir" the path to save model.
-Since we have hybrid learning strategy, each task predcls/sgcls/sgdet will have two options for supervised stage and reinformence finetuning stage, respectively, when iteratively switch the stage, the -ckpt should start with previous -save_dir.
+Since we have hybrid learning strategy, each task predcls/sgcls/sgdet will have two options for supervised stage and reinformence finetuning stage, respectively.
+When iteratively switch the stages, the -ckpt PATH should start with previous -save_dir PATH.
 The first supervised stage will init with [detector checkpoint](https://drive.google.com/open?id=11zKRr2OF5oclFL47kjFYBOxScotQzArX) as mentioned above.

 1. Train VG predicate classification (predcls)
     - stage 1 (supervised stage of hybrid learning): run ./scripts/train_vctreenet.sh 5